soumyadip1995/soumyadip1995.github.io/_posts/2026-07-23-jacob-conj.md

 ## The Jacobian Conjecture - (CounterExample)

 **Note:** The following concerns a counterexample to the Jacobian Conjecture announced by Levent Alpöge on [X](https://x.com/__alpoge__/status/2079028340955197566?s=46) on July 19–20, 2026.
-As of July 23, 2026, no formal paper has appeared, and I have not independently verified the calculation.
-The arithmetic has been checked by multiple independent [sources](https://community.wolfram.com/groups/-/m/t/3766129).
+As of July 23, 2026, no formal paper , apart from [this](https://www.ulam.ai/research/jacobian.pdf) has appeared, The arithmetic has been checked by multiple independent [sources](https://community.wolfram.com/groups/-/m/t/3766129).
 I have provided one hand-checked verification below.
 The $n=2$  case remains open.
 This note presents the announced example and its structure;